daniellawrence/30second-devops/ansible-standalone/README.md

 Its a very simple example of installing a package called *hello* and writing a file into */tmp/helloworld*.

+*inventory.ini*

+This is the list of systems that the playbook can be applied too.
+Howerver, It is more than a list of hosts as it can be used to configure information about how we connect to the hosts.
+In this example we are using a local connection not an SSH connection.

 Why does it take longer than 30 seconds to build the docker container
 ---------------------------------------------------------------------